limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 	</tr>
 </table>

 All the functions are applied in the same way as in Demo1 to Demo4 above, so we will not repeat them in this example.
-In this example, we will give you an overview of how to use the Arduino's soft serial port to get data information from the radar.
+In this example, we will give you an overview of how to use the Arduino's soft serial port to get data information from the Sensor.

 !!!Tip
     For notes on the Arduino soft serial port, please refer to the [official Arduino documentation](https://docs.arduino.cc/learn/built-in-libraries/software-serial).